When to Bring a Deal Coach Into a Live Opportunity

 Advocate for the decision when the seller isn’t present

-When the contact can’t do those things, the seller may have a helpful evaluator or influencer, not yet a champion.
+When that isn’t happening, the seller may have a helpful evaluator or influencer, but not yet a champion capable of moving the decision.

-The coaching objective isn’t to go around that person.
+The answer usually isn’t to go around that person.

-It is to determine what support they need, what internal language will resonate, and whether they can realistically reach the decision owner.
+It’s to determine what support they need, what language will resonate internally, and whether they can realistically influence the people who own the decision.

-Sometimes that means replacing another product presentation with a concise decision memo the champion can confidently share and defend.
+Sometimes that means replacing another product presentation with a concise decision memo they can share and defend.

 3. The business case is weak or generic

-The business case needs to reflect the customer’s operation.
+A stronger business case reflects the customer’s operation.

-A credible range, validated by the customer, is often more useful than an elaborate model built on untested assumptions.
+A credible range, tested with the customer, is often more useful than an elaborate financial model built on assumptions the customer has never accepted.

 4. The forecast relies on optimism

-Forecast risk often hides inside phrases such as:
+Forecast risk often hides behind statements such as:

 “They love us.”